cathalnoonan/d365-organization-editor/readme.md

   - No specific issues

+## Building the Solution
+_Building the solution assumes that NODE/NPM is installed_

+There is a powershell script included to bundle the JS and build a solution file, it is called `Pack.ps1`

+Running this command will install the node_modules, download the SolutionPackager, and build an unmanaged and managed solution based on the definition in the Solution folder

 ## Building the JS code
-Building the project assumes that NODE/NPM is installed
+_Building the project assumes that NODE/NPM is installed_

 ### Commands required to build the JS code
 Install the packages to the node_modules folder (this will only be required if a new release is made)
-> npm i
+> npm install

 Then build the code